 WHEN YOU SHOULD PUMP

-- Pump between breastfeeding, either 30-60 minutes after nursing or at least an hour before breastfeeding.
-This should leave plenty of milk for your baby at the next feeding.
+Pump between breastfeeding, either 30-60 minutes after nursing or at least an hour before breastfeeding.
+This should leave plenty of milk for your baby at your next feeding.

 If your baby wants to breastfeed right after a pumping, go ahead.
 Some babies are patient and will just feed longer to get the milk they need.